junwai/Game/Game Rules.md

 - Some abilities cost a Special point and are described with 'on successful attack'.
 After the attack is resolved (determining hit and evasion), you may use the ability to modify your attack and apply its effect.

 ## Reaction
-- Expend a Reaction point to use a Reaction
+- Expend a Reaction point to use a Reaction ability
 - Reactions may be used whenever the conditions described by the reaction ability are met
 - If no specific conditions are described in the ability, you can use that Reaction any time
 - In general, Reactions can be used after (or sometimes before) a 'step' in the game has occurred.
-A 'step' includes taking any action by using a point, evaluating the effect of using of a point, taking damage, losing health, etc.
+A 'step' includes taking any action by using a point, evaluating the effect of using of a point, taking damage, losing Health, etc.
+- Reaction abilities cannot be used multiple times per combat interaction
 - Reaction points refresh after each round
-- Reactions cannot be taken when your unit is eliminated
+- Reactions cannot be taken after your unit is Eliminated

 ## Damage
 - Damage is the value associated with an initiated base attack